paul4forest/forestproductsdemand/README.md

 ```
 git pull origin master
 git add <filename>
-git commit
+git commit -m "Message that explains my changes to the files"
 git push origin master
 ```
 Alternatively "git commit -a"" is a replacement for "git add"" and "git commit".
+More version control commands in [my blog](http://paulremote.blogspot.fr/2013/10/git-commands.html)

 Notes
 =====